-Since 1998, River Partners has channeled $125 million toward restoration of 12,000 woodland acres throughout California.
+Since 1998, River Partners has channeled $125 million toward restoration of 13,500 acres of river corridors throughout California.
 Every acre we restore yields many times its cost in broad ecological value:

 River forests lower flood risk to downstream communities by reducing erosion and allowing floodwaters to slow down and spread out.